Wills & Estates

 The first matter of business for an executor, and before the application for probate, will be to make funeral arrangements.
 For these expenses, the personal representative is personally liable under the Cemetery and Funeral Services Act , but he or she will eventually be able to be reimbursed from the estate.
 Often, a bank will permit payment of an invoice directly from the bank account of the deceased, to the funeral home.

-A Grant of Probate issued by the B.C.
+A Grant of Probate/Administration issued by the B.C.
 Supreme Court is the Court document which confirms the will as the actual last will of the deceased, and confirms the appointment of the executor.
-If the estate is intestate, then, rather than probate (which applies to wills), the court will issue letters of administration to an administrator.
-If a will does not name an executor, if the executor predeceases the testator, or if the named executor declines the position, someone will have to apply to the court as administrator to handle all probate issues.
+If the estate is intestate (the deceased died without a will), then, rather than probate (which applies to wills), the court will issue letters of administration to an administrator.
+If a will does not name an executor, if the executor predeceases the willmaker, or if the named executor declines the position, someone will have to apply to the court as administrator to handle all probate issues.
 Les Hunter Law Corporation recommends clients have an alternate executor named in their will to avoid this situation.

 As soon as possible, the personal representative or executor commences the application for probate, collecting all the required documents.
 Probate requires numerous forms and documents.
-Much of the procedure is governed not only by the current Estates Administration Act and Regulations, but by the Rules of the Supreme Court.
+Much of the procedure is governed not only by the WESA, but by the Rules of the Supreme Court.

 Probate fees are also required to be paid to the court.
 Currently, probate fees are calculated on the value of your estate, at date of death, in accordance with the following formula: